-- 31 When an insurance contract contains distinct components that would be within the scope of another standard if they were separate contracts (for example investment or service components), IFRS 17 requires the separation of such components from the host insurance contract.
-Furthermore, IFRS 9 should be applied to determine whether the contract contains an embedded derivative that has to be separately recognised and measured. - 32 Under existing requirements, insurers may already apply "unbundling" of deposit components to their insurance contracts, however the detailed requirements in applying it differ from the IFRS 17 requirements.
+- 33 In cases where a contract contains distinct components (for example investment or service components), IFRS 17 requires separation of these components where they would be within the scope of another standard if they were separate contracts.
+Furthermore, IFRS 9 Financial Instruments should be applied to determine whether there is an embedded derivative that should be separately recognised and measured. - 34 Under existing requirements, insurers may already apply "unbundling" of deposit components to their insurance contracts, however the detailed requirements in applying it differ from the IFRS 17 requirements.
 Voluntary unbundling is no longer allowed under IFRS 17.